 Each of the partners involved in this website holds thousands of items relating to the people who lived and worked in the Black Country: books, maps and plans, photographs, newspapers, trade directories, local authority records, business records, historical objects, paintings, sculptures and decorative art objects and much more.

-The easiest way to see if we have infomation relating to specific person is to do a simple search from the Home page – just put the persons name (surname first works best unless they have an unusual first name) into the search box.
+The easiest way to see if we have information relating to specific person is to do a simple search – just put the persons name (surname first works best unless they have an unusual first name) into the search box.
 You can then use the filters on the left hand side of the search results to narrow the list if you get too many results.

 Highlights from our collections